Raseraa0/osmoz-theme/README.md

 TODO

-(this is my theme blabla)
+-This is my theme blabla

-link
+-Screenshoot

-dont hesitate to telle if something is missing (unused param in pink)
+-Dont hesitate to tell if something is missing (not done parameter are in pink to better see tham)

+- Link